 Failure to meet the above requirements may result in a 30-day quarantine and limit approved ports of entry.
 Additionally, many major cities in China require that dog owners obtain a dog license once the dog has arrived in the city.

 Pro Tip: Always double-check the vaccination validity and microchip information before travel.
 Also, research the specific pet import requirements of your destination city in China to avoid surprises.

 MOVING MULTIPLE PETS TO CHINA

-So what happens if you have more than one pet?
-You’re not out of luck, as there are two options for importing multiple pets into China:
+If you have more than one pet, there are two options for importing multiple pets into China:

 As mentioned above, you can still enter China without a rabies titer test from an approved lab.
-However, your pet will be required to stay in quarantine for 30 days before going home.
-Although the word quarantine can be intimidating, your pet will be cared for and you can expect the following during this time period:
+However, your pet must stay in quarantine for 30 days before going home.
+Although the word quarantine can be intimidating, your pet will be cared for, and you

 PET EXPORT REQUIREMENTS FOR LEAVING CHINA

-Because some cities require a copy of your physical passport to be present at the time of check-in for your pet, we highly recommend traveling after your pet has departed to avoid any issues with your own departure.
+As some cities require a copy of your physical passport to be present during check-in for your pet, we recommend traveling after your pet has departed.

-As you can tell from the above information, how you move your pet to or from China is largely determined by the origin and destination cities.
-To ensure your pet’s move is on track to be safe and smooth, please reach out to us here for more specific information.
+As you can tell from the information above, how you move your pet to or from China is primarily determined by the origin and destination cities.
+At PetRelocation, our team of experts is dedicated to providing you with personalized guidance and support, ensuring a safe and stress-free journey for your beloved pet.